Medical expert of the article

 Epidemiology of steroid-induced glaucoma

 The incidence of steroid-induced glaucoma in the general population is unknown.
-A significant increase in intraocular pressure with topical application of glucocorticoids was noted in 50-90% of patients with glaucoma and in 5-10% of patients with normal intraocular pressure.
-The frequency of development of such a reaction to the administration of glucocorticoids depends on the type, dose and route of administration of the drug.
-Increase in intraocular pressure is noted at local, nitraocular, periocular, inhalation, oral, intravenous and transdermal administration, as well as with endogenous increase in glucocorticoids in Cushing syndrome.
+Significant increases in intraocular pressure with topical glucocorticoids have been reported in 50% to 90% of patients with glaucoma and in 5% to 10% of patients with normal intraocular pressure.
+The incidence of such reactions to glucocorticoids varies with the type, dose, and route of administration.
+Increases in intraocular pressure have been reported with topical, nitro-ocular, periocular, inhalation, oral, intravenous, and transdermal administration, as well as with endogenous increases in glucocorticoid levels in Cushing's syndrome.

 Pathophysiology of steroid-induced glaucoma

-In response to the introduction of glucocorticoids, there is an increase in the number of glycosaminoglycans in the trabecular network, which prevents a normal outflow of intraocular fluid and leads to an increase in intraocular pressure.
-Glucocorticoids also reduce the permeability of membranes of the trabecular network, the phagocytic activity of cells, cause the decay of extracellular and intercellular structural proteins, which leads to a further decrease in the permeability of the trabecular network.
-It was shown that in response to the introduction of glucocorticoids, the activation of the myocillin / TIGR gene (steroid-induced response of the trabecular network) occurs in the endothelial cells of the trabecular network.
-The association of the gene with glaucoma and steroid-induced increase in intraocular pressure has not yet been revealed.
+In response to glucocorticoid administration, the amount of glycosaminoglycans in the trabecular meshwork increases, which prevents normal outflow of intraocular fluid and leads to an increase in intraocular pressure.
+Glucocorticoids also reduce the permeability of the trabecular meshwork membranes, phagocytic activity of cells, and cause the breakdown of extracellular and intercellular structural proteins, which leads to a further decrease in the permeability of the trabecular meshwork.
+It has been shown that in response to glucocorticoid administration, the myocillin/TIGR gene (trabecular meshwork steroid-induced response) is activated in the endothelial cells of the trabecular meshwork.
+The connection between the gene and glaucoma and steroid-induced increase in intraocular pressure has not yet been identified.

 Symptoms of steroid-induced glaucoma

 The main fact in the anamnesis is the use of glucocorticoids in any form.
-The use of glucocorticoids in the distant past with the subsequent normalization of intraocular pressure can lead to the development of a typical normal pressure glaucoma.
-The presence of asthma, skin diseases, allergies, autoimmune diseases and similar conditions in an anamnesis indicates the possible use of glucocorticoids.
+The use of glucocorticoids in the distant past with subsequent normalization of intraocular pressure can lead to the development of typical normal-tension glaucoma.
+The presence of asthma, skin diseases, allergies, autoimmune diseases and similar conditions in the anamnesis indicates the possible use of glucocorticoids.
 Sometimes patients note a change in the quality of vision associated with a pronounced narrowing of the visual fields.

 Diagnosis of steroid-induced glaucoma